1. About pregabalin

 - weight gain – pregabalin can make you hungrier so it can be quite a challenge to stop yourself putting on weight.
 Try to eat well without increasing your portion sizes.
 Do not snack on foods that contain a lot of calories, such as crisps, cakes, biscuits and sweets.
 If you're hungry between meals, eat fruit and vegetables and low-calorie foods.
 Regular exercise will also help to keep your weight stable.

 - memory problems – if you're having problems with your memory, speak to your doctor.
 They may want to try a different medicine.

 7. Pregnancy and breastfeeding

-There is no firm evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.
+There is no clear evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.

 If you take pregabalin for epilepsy and become pregnant, do not stop the medicine without talking to your doctor first.
 If you take pregabalin for epilepsy, it is particularly important that this is well treated during pregnancy as seizures can harm you and your unborn baby.

 If you take pregabalin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
 This is because they may have pregabalin withdrawal symptoms.